January 31st

 Meaning of the subhAShita:

-In memory of the little water a seedling consumed, a coconut tree, bearing weight on its head throughout its life, abundantly gives sweet water to humans.
+In memory of the little water consumed as a seedling, a coconut tree, bearing weight on its head throughout its life, abundantly gives sweet water to humans.
 The noble will never forget any assistance given to them.

 Commentary: